 Share this Recipe

 As with a great many dishes from Sichuan, mapo tofu is notorious for its fiery heat.
-This heat in this version would be unlikely to satisfy the taste buds of Chengdu, but it’s got just enough heat to keep me happy.
-That being said, feel free to up the ante with more chilies and/or a particularly hot doubanjiang.
+This heat in this version would be unlikely to satisfy the taste buds of Chengdu, but it’s got just enough heat to keep me happy… and way too much to keep my spice-averse children happy.
+Fortunately, we can play with the heat quite a bit, so you can adapt this to your tastes easily.

 NOTE: the nutritional information does not include rice.